 Aristotle advanced the scientific method by his insistence on observation of the material world being an important root to knowledge.
 Together with his rules of logic (see the section above, Philosophy), this laid some important foundations for the scientific method in the West.
 He put this method into action himself by classified many plants and animals, so making a great contribution to botany and zoology.
 He developed Empedocles' ideas on matter by adding a fifth element, ether, to the other four.

-The civilization of ancient Greece has been immensely influential on language, politics, educational systems, philosophy, science, and the arts of the ancient Greeks were crucial in laying the foundations of Western civilization.
-Through the Roman Empire, Greek culture became the foundation of Western culture.
-The Byzantine Empire inherited Classical Greek culture directly, without Latin intermediation, and the preservation of classical Greek learning in medieval Byzantine tradition further exerted strong influence on the Slavs and later on the Islamic Golden Age and the Western European Renaissance.
-A modern revival of Classical Greek learning took place in the Neoclassical movement in 18th and 19th century Europe and the Americas.
+The civilization of ancient Greece has been immensely influential on subsequent World History.
+The language, politics, educational systems, philosophy, science, and the arts of the ancient Greeks were crucial in laying the foundations of Western civilization.
+Through the Roman Empire, much Greek culture came to Western Europe.
+The Byzantine Empire inherited Classical Greek culture directly, without Latin intermediation, and the preservation of classical Greek learning in medieval Byzantine tradition further exerted strong influence on the Slavs and later on the Islamic civilization of the Golden Age.
+Through these channels it came again to Western European in renewed force, and was hugely instrumental in stimulating the Italian Renaissance.